Hideart/passtore/README.md

-# passtore
+# Passtore
-Passtore is a open-source decentralized keys manager
+Passtore is an open-source decentralized keys manager